The Dark Room

-The Dark Room includes an external preview window to view composites on a separate monitor, an in-built rendering pipeline system that can render in the background while you work, or, that offers a brute force method that soaks up every bit of CPU power your computer has to give.
+The Dark Room will work only in the ACES colour space, and includes an external preview window to view composites on a separate monitor, an in-built rendering pipeline system that can render in the background while you work, or, that offers a brute force method that soaks up every bit of CPU power your computer has to give.
 You can even line up renders and let the system knock over jobs one at a time.
 There’s also a bunch of timeline and editing options, but I may remove these in future – it’s not meant to be a video editing app.

 That said, interestingly, it’s got the footprints of being a compositing app in it’s own right.
 While that’s not the intended use, if my render engine does enough, then it could well be used in place of other production apps.

 Below is a grab of the splash-screen you get when you first open the program.
 The glass magnifying loupe is The Dark Room’s signature icon.
 It’s a touch back to the days when I did manual photography at University!
 The loupe and film are a 3D render.